 - You need to have regard for the protection of sensitive material and the requirement of a computer solely for work purposes.

 - Working from home may require self-discipline as it would be possible to drift and lose focus from time to time.

 Earlier in the year, Yahoo! created an uproar when they required all employees to come back and work in their office.
 "To become the absolute best place to work, communication and collaboration will be important, so we need to be working side by side" says communication between Marissa Mayer and Jacqueline Reses of Yahoo!.
 This could of course have more to do with the refocusing of Yahoo! itself rather than the principle of working from home, but it created a certain amount of outrage.

 The purchase of a garden studio means that you do not have to sacrifice living space.
 Having a separate workspace allows you to separate your work and the home environment without forgoing the flexible advantages of working from home.
 Working in a garden or outside environment is inspiring, creative and liberating.

 Our garden offices and garden studio range is built to last with the highest grade FSC® certified timber, lined and insulated for year-round use and beautifully designed too.
 We finish the buildings with the finest fittings and with our exterior paint system which as well as coming in a range of lovely colours also means that you won't have to repaint your studio very often at all.
 All of our garden buildings are hand-crafted by our expert staff, who will also deliver and install your garden building for free.

-Should you prefer to discuss your requirements with one of our team of staff, please do not hesitate to Request a Callback, Contact Us or call us on
+Should you prefer to discuss your requirements with one of our team of staff, please do not hesitate to Contact Us or call us on